loganorr-alt/laravel_challenges/README.md

 See directory, Programming Challenges - PHP.

-If PHP has been installed, all three tasks can be run from the command line e.g: `php run task1.php`
+If PHP has been installed, all three tasks can be run from the command line e.g: `php task1.php`

 - [Task 1](Programming_Challenges_PHP/task1.php)
 - [Task 2](Programming_Challenges_PHP/task2.php)